Your NHS account allows you to access your services through the NHS App or website.

-To use the NHS App you must be aged 13 and over and registered with a GP surgery in England.
-Find out more about who can use the NHS App.
+To have an NHS account, you must be aged 13 or over and registered with an NHS GP surgery in England or the Isle of Man.
+Find out more about who can have an NHS account.

 - order repeat prescriptions – see your available medicines, request a new repeat prescription and choose a pharmacy for your prescriptions to be sent to